 “Our work is based on factual elements that have a common meaning to all involved.
 Our technical support team, which operates from Poland, has become more efficient in responding to potential incidents, speeding up interventions.
 In addition, some business teams are provided with information relating to the availability of their services, the various e-commerce sites, for example.”

 Increased demand for reports and custom views from the CIO and the LOB

 As Dimitri points out, “the hosting team is almost a victim of its own success.
 Across the business, there’s a new appetite for dedicated views and reports.
 We now have to arbitrate needs and limit indicators, otherwise the visual noise will make our efforts to gain visibility counterproductive.”

 Currently, some teams already benefit from custom reports and views, such as CRM teams (they’re equipped with a screen displaying four dashboards mainly relating to the availability of e-commerce sites and subsites.
 Network, CAD and IT Hosting are tracking the most critical alerts.
-The plan is to leverage the combined power of the Centreon EMS modules BAM, MAP and MBI to provide information that is intelligible to all.
+The plan is to leverage the combined power of the Centreon Business Edition features: Service Mapping (BAM), Custom Views (MAP) and Reporting (MBI) to provide information that is intelligible to all.
 Guy is pleased with the implementation of the new IT monitoring solution which has made a difference in the work experience of users and strengthened the team’s ability to anticipate and predict incidents.
 He concludes:

-“Centreon EMS has become a critical tool which we could no longer live without.
+“Centreon Business Edition has become a critical tool which we could no longer live without.
 We’re working towards our ultimate goal now: a vision of IT monitoring at the macro level, oriented on IT and business management, leveraging a new set of dedicated reports and views.”